dreamfactorysoftware/platform-wiki/technical-documentation/1-trackers/Arduino-Tracker.md

 snowplow.initCf("d3rkrsqld9gmqf");
 ```

-This completes initialization of your `SnowPlowTracker`.
+This completes the initialization of your `SnowPlowTracker`.
 It must be added in as part of your `setup()` function.

 [Back to top](#top)